 Complainant: (Print Name)

 Date:

-School/Department: : $\square$ EHS $\square$ AMMS $\square$ EES $\square$ EPS $\square$ Other:
+School/Department: : \square EHS \square AMMS \square EES \square EPS \square Other:

 Date(s), time(s), and place (places) the harassment occurred:

 Who was responsible for the harassment?

-Describe the incident as clearly as possible, including such things as what force, if any, was used, any verbal statements (in threats, requests, demands, etc.), what, if any physical contact was involved:
+Describe the incident as clearly as possible, including such things as what force, if any, was used, any verba threats, requests, demands, etc.), what, if any physical contact was involved: l statements (i.e

 Were there other individuals involved in the harassment?
 If so, name the individual(s) and their role(s):

 List any witnesses who were present:

 What was your reaction to the harasser?

 Describe any prior incidents:

 Remedy sought:

 Signature of Complainant:

 Parent/Guardian signature: